 Online platforms are shielded from liability for content created by their users under Section 230 of the Communications Decency Act of 1996.

 Some Republican lawmakers have argued that social media giants such as Facebook and Twitter have gone so far in restricting, filtering, and sorting users’ content on their platforms that they should be treated as publishers of that information, and thus be liable for it.
+The companies may try to avoid the publisher designation by easing off content control.

 Also, the Justice Department began an antitrust review in July of giant tech companies such as Google and Facebook, probing whether they are reducing competition or stifling innovation.